When it comes to Key Performance Indicators (KPIs) for software development, I’m a bit hesitant to wholeheartedly endorse all of them.

 But these metrics, in my opinion, mean nothing.
 During the discovery phase and defining our product, after meeting with dozens of engineering managers, we found out that the most important thing was - people!

-If you don’t prioritize the happiness, job satisfaction, and wellbeing of your developers, then the rest doesn’t really matter.
+If you don’t prioritize the happiness, job satisfaction, and wellbeing of your developers in your software project, then the rest doesn’t really matter, and your KPIs for software development fall short.
 Great work being done becomes a natural derivative of wellbeing and happiness.

 The Ultimate KPI: Peopleware - Happiness, Wellbeing, & Job Satisfaction

-Peopleware refers to the human element in software development, including team dynamics, communication, management, and overall happiness and satisfaction.
-You might’ve heard this term mentioned way back in the 80s as it was coined by Demarco & Lister.
-Their book called ‘Peopleware: Productive Projects and Teams’ is a classic, and is one of the first books I ever read about how to run software teams.
+Peopleware refers to the human element in software development, including team dynamics, a team's performance, communication, management, and overall happiness and satisfaction.
+You might've heard this term mentioned back in the 80s as it was coined by Demarco & Lister.
+Their book called ‘Peopleware: Productive Projects and Teams' is a classic, and is one of the first books I ever read about how to run software teams.

 Peopleware fits into this context as a KPI because building software is ultimately a human activity and understanding how people work together is essential for project success.